DKiran-atgit/WhyMath/README.md

 Statistics: analyzes and interprets data to draw conclusions.

-Probability: Quantifying uncertainity (making it less uncertain)
+Probability: Quantifying uncertainty (making it less uncertain)